theintern/intern-tutorial/README.md

 });
 ```

-Just like our unit test before, we’re using the object test interface and assert-style assertions.
+Just like the unit test we created before, we’re using the object test interface and assert-style assertions.
 However, instead of loading any application code directly, we’ll be using WebDriver to load our page in the browser.

-To facilitate functional testing, an object is passed to every lifecycle and test function which has a `remote` remote property.
+To facilitate functional testing, an object is passed to every lifecycle and test function which has a `remote` property.
 The `remote` property exposes an object that provides an interface for interacting with the remote browser environment.
 Using the methods on `remote`, we can load a Web page, interact with it, and retrieve data from it to assert that our actions caused the expected result.
 Since all calls to the remote browser are asynchronous, all methods of the `remote` object return promises.
 This allows us to either chain commands (like jQuery) and retrieve results using standard promises-style `then` calls or use async/await to write synchronous-looking tests.
 When we make a call, it is enqueued and executed once all the previous commands have completed.
-If this description is a little confusing, don’t worry—it should be clearer once we look at some code.
+If this description is a little confusing, don’t worry — it should be clearer once we look at some code.

 Looking at the HTML page at `index.html`, we can see that it consists of a simple form with a single input.
-It loads `app/main` which sets up our event listeners and adds a CSS class of "loaded" to the body element.
+It loads `app/main` which sets up our event listeners and adds a CSS class of “loaded” to the body element.
 We want to make sure this form works properly by testing interaction like a real user: focusing the input, typing a string, and clicking submit.
 We can then verify that the greeting was properly updated.
-Once finished, this test will look something like this using chained calls:
+Once finished, this test will look something like this:

 ```ts
 const { suite, test, before } = intern.getInterface('tdd');